paploooov/ConfigC/README.md

 and copies the whole `userdata` folder for you — safely, with a progress bar and a summary of what happened.

-> This was the author's first real C# project.
-This update keeps the
-> original idea intact and rebuilds everything around it: a safer copy
-> engine, cross-platform Steam detection, readable account names instead of
-> raw SteamIDs, and a proper terminal UI.

 ## Features

 - 🔍 **Auto-detects Steam** on Windows, Linux and macOS (registry on Windows;